 In 2006, in response to demands from neighbors for fresh produce in Granite, we started a CSA with pick up at our farm in Granite.

 In 2010, Jennifer started raising hogs.
 Ironically, we have come a full circle, she is following in her grandfathers footsteps.
-She also raises chickens for egg production as did her great-grandparents.
+She also raises chickens for egg production and Cornish crosses for chicken meat as did her great-grandparents.